Registered Education Savings Plans (RESPs) 2016

 If you are not the original subscriber, you can become a subscriber only if one of the following situations applies:

-All subscribers under an RESP have to give their SIN to the promoter before we can register the RESP.
+All subscribers under an RESP have to give their social insurance number (SIN) to the promoter before CRA can register the RESP.

 Generally, you can contribute to family plans for beneficiaries who are under 31 years of age at the time of the contribution.
 However, transfers can be made from another family plan even if one or more of the beneficiaries are 31 years of age or older at the time of the transfer.